Skip to main content

 Pedestrian access to all properties will be maintained throughout but some parking suspensions and road closures are required to facilitate safe practices and excavation.

-During construction noise and dust will be carefully managed, and a Public Liaison Officer (PLO) will be on site weekly to inform all stakeholders about progress.
-The PLO will also agree with commercial frontages timings to pave their frontages, temporary parking suspensions and resolve any questions, doubts, or concerns.
+During construction, noise and dust will be carefully managed, and a Public Liaison Officer (PLO) will be on site weekly to update all stakeholders about progress.
+The PLO will also liaise with businesses regarding the working arrangement at their frontages, temporary parking suspensions and address any questions, doubts, or concerns.

 How long it would take to get built and what closures are to be expected?

-It is anticipated that construction of the scheme could commence in Autumn 2023.
-The City Council will work with its contractors during the next design stages to establish the works duration and assess construction methodology that will minimise disruption.
+If the scheme is approved for implementation, it is anticipated that construction of the scheme would commence in summer 2024.
+We will work with our contractors during the next design stage to establish the works duration and assess construction methodology to minimise disruption.

 Are any other works being done?